KeyboardKit/KeyboardKit/README.md

 KeyboardKit lets you show callout bubbles as the users type, as well as secondary action callouts that can provide users with optional actions when long pressing a keyboard button.

 [Read more here][Callouts]

-## Emojis

-KeyboardKit contains emoji categories and keyboard views that let you present emojis like the native keyboards do.

-[Read more here][Emojis]

 ## Autocomplete